monarch-initiative/monarch-ingest/docs/Sources/Alliance.md

 ### Gene Information

-Genes for all Alliance species (Human, Rat, Mouse, Fish, Fly, Worm, Yeast) are loaded using the [BGI formatted](https://github.com/alliance-genome/agr_schemas/tree/master/ingest/gene) ingest files, as there are no Gene export files.
+Genes for all Alliance species (Human, Rat, Mouse, Fish, Fly, Worm, Yeast, Frog) are loaded using the [BGI formatted](https://github.com/alliance-genome/agr_schemas/tree/master/ingest/gene) ingest files, as there are no Gene export files.

 #### Biolink captured